1 min read

 Induction heating offers several benefits over competitive processes like spot welding including:

-• Easy integration into assembly lines (in-line and cell operations)
+• Easy integration for in-line and cell assembly operations

 Induction bonding is used in an array of industries including: